Wayne State University School of Social Work

-Wayne State University School of Social Work is a professional school within Wayne State University in Detroit, Michigan.
-The school is ranked No. 34 nationally in the U.S. News & World Report Best Global University Ranking.
-Its online social work degree program has been ranked No. 2 nationally by the Social Work Degree Guide, trailing only the Boston University School of Social Work.
+Wayne State University School of Social Work is the graduate school for social work of Wayne State University.

 History

-Early history

 The school's history dates to an undergraduate courses in social work that was begun at Detroit City College in the 1920s.
 In 1931, the school's social work curriculum was formalized to include case work.
 In 1936, Wayne University established a School of Public Affairs and Social Work.
 The school's founding was approved the university's Board of Governors in 1935.
 The school's early curriculum included courses in assessments, governmental correspondence, municipal sanitation, personnel administration, abnormal psychology, government accounting, and municipal law.

-Brink years

 In 1950, the public affairs program was moved to a new Department of Public Administration within the College of Liberal Arts, and the current School of Social Work emerged as a stand-alone school focused on social work.
-In November 1950, Charles B. Brink was appointed as the first dean of the new school.
-Brink remained the dean from 1950 to 1963.

 The school was initially housed at the Williams House, where Gov. G. Mennen Williams was born.
 The Williams House was demolished in 1956.

-Dillick years

-Sidney Dillick was appointed as the school's second dean in October 1963.
-He served as dean from 1964 to 1981.

 In 1971, the school's black students and faculty requested a separate program for black students.
 The faculty approved the request, triggering protests from a white faculty member who argued that the separate program "amounts to the use of public money for segregated facilities."

 Wayne State University has maintained accreditation from the Accreditation Commission of Social Work Education since 1975.

-Chestang years

 In March 1981, the School celebrated the golden jubilee of social work education at Wayne State.
-That same year, Leon Chestang was appointed as the school's third dean.
-Chestang served as dean from 1981 to 1999.

 In 1990, the School of Social Work purchased the Thompson Home for Old Ladies, a landmark building located at the corner of Cass and Hancock in Detroit.
 The Italio-Victorian building, completed in 1884, was renovated by the school and has housed the school for more than 20 years.
 The Thompson House was slated to be converted into student housing in 2016.